How to Sell Legos Online for Cash

 Sets or Bricks?

-Do I have to sell just Sets?
-No, you can sell anything Lego at Bricklink and lots of people offer individual pieces for sale, which are great for anyone who is missing a piece in a set, and will be helpful to you if you have a few pieces missing in your sets.
+Do I have to sell just sets?
+No, you can sell anything Lego at Bricklink and lots of people offer individual pieces for sale, which are great for anyone who is missing a piece and will be helpful to you if you have a few pieces missing in your sets.

 As a parent, I liked the fact that I could have the questions asked by buyers filtered over to my email so I didn't always have to check the Bricklink store or else wait for my son to tell me about them.
 However, on the other hand, because my son could answer questions through Bricklink, I didn't have to be involved in every transaction.